Fox2Code/FoxMagiskModuleManager/README.md

 If you have a problem with a repo, please contact the repo owner **first**.
 If you are unable to reach them or they are not willing to help, you can contact us as a last resort.

+_The developers of this app are unable to help with any issues arising from use or installation of modules, and may be of limited help with issues arising from a specific repo._

 Default repo owners:

 - Androidacy: [Telegram](https://telegram.dog/androidacy_discussions)
 - Magisk-Modules-Alt-Repo: [GitHub](https://github.com/Magisk-Modules-Alt-Repo/submission/issues)

+Custom repos may have their own support channels, and we are unable to provide any support whatsoever for them, outside of direct implementation bugs.

 ## License